Sweater Techniques Series – Gramps Baby Cardigan – 1/6 – Introduction

 Gramps Cardigan on Ravelry.com

 Ravelry.com is a fabulous community and resource for knitters and crocheters all over the world.
-On Ravelry can check out the Gramps sweaters that other people have knit, read their suggestions, and see what yarn and colour combinations they chose.
+On Ravelry you can check out the Gramps sweaters that other people have knit, read their suggestions, and see what yarn and colour combinations they chose.
+It is a great place to start before any project!

 For Knitting Instructors